 Item Description TCP Port TCP port on which will be allowed to send/receive SMS messages.
-Table 70: Sending/receiving of SMS on TCP Port Specified u establish a connection to the router through a serial interface or interface using the TCP pro-
+Table 70: Sending/receiving of SMS on TCP Port Specified

 If you establish a connection to the router through a serial interface or interface using the TCP protocol, then you can use AT commands to manage SMS messages.